-Investment managers are required to report on their stewardship policies, proxy voting and engagement initiatives as part of their initial assessment and on-going monitoring.
+Investment managers are required to report on their stewardship policies, proxy voting and engagement initiatives as part of their initial assessment and ongoing monitoring.

-The Sustainability Committee receives information each quarter to enable it to monitor its key managers' stewardship practices and check how effective it is being.
-This includes a selection of engagement examples relating to the stewardship priorities over the course of the Scheme year, and annually, a summary of the key managers' voting and engagement policies in relation to the stewardship priorities, and summary statistics for their engagement over the previous year where available.
+The Sustainability Committee receives information to enable it to monitor its key managers' stewardship practices and check how effective they are.
+This includes an annual summary of the key managers' voting and engagement policies in relation to the stewardship priorities, and summary statistics for their engagement over the previous year where available.
+In addition, the key managers provide a selection of engagement examples relating to the stewardship priorities.